 Upwardly Global– Upwardly Global (UpGlo) provides customized training and support for skilled immigrants and connects them to employer partners interested in hiring global talent.
 In addition to its 4 brick and mortar locations (New York City, San Francisco, Chicago, and Silver Spring, MD) UpGlo offers online training programs for skilled immigrants who live elsewhere in the US.
 In the past year, Upwardly Global has begun offering refugee-specific services, including an online learning portal, free access to Coursera online college courses, and other tailored trainings and resources.

 IMPRINT Project– The IMPRINT Project is a coalition of organizations active in the emerging field of immigrant professional integration.
 Imprint works closely with business, government, higher education and other partners to raise awareness about the talents and contributions of immigrant professionals.
 In addition to the services that member organizations provide, IMPRINT provides a wealth of resources on its’ website including publications, program resources, articles and op-eds and webinars.
-Check out the IMPRINT Project’s recently released interactive map which showcases over 50 programs and services around the country that are designed to help immigrant and refugee professionals.
+Check out the IMPRINT Project’s interactive map which showcases over 50 programs and services around the country that are designed to help immigrant and refugee professionals.

 Global Talent Bridge– An initiative of World Education Services, Global Talent Bridge is dedicated to helping skilled immigrants fully utilize their talents and education in the United States.
 Global Talent Bridge’s services include support, training, and resources for community organizations, government agencies and employers; direct outreach to skilled immigrants, including seminars and comprehensive online resources; and policy advocacy at the local, state and national level.
-To get started, check out their Resources for Immigrants page.

 Welcome Back Initiative– The Welcome Back Initiative focuses on internationally trained health workers living in the United States.
 They do this primarily through their network of “Welcome Back Centers” which provide orientation, counseling and support to foreign-trained health workers.
 Welcome Back Centers currently exist in California, Massachusetts, Rhode Island, Washington State, Maryland, New York, Texas, Colorado, and Pennsylvania.